Bojangles Robinson, The Toe-Tapping Wonder

 Up On HIs Toes

 Robinson’s contribution to tap dance is exact and specific.
-He brought to its toes, dancing upright and swinging, adding a “hitherto-unknown lightness and presence.”
+He brought it to its toes, dancing upright and swinging, adding a “hitherto-unknown lightness and presence.”
 His signature routine was the stair dance, in which he would tap up and down a set of stairs in a rhythmically complex sequence of steps.

 Being The First